brianschroeder/MLB-Game-Predictor/README.md

 Excluding the obvious stats such as runs and RBIs

-Stats the Winning Teams had in Common after the Victory
+# Common Stats Amoung Winning Teams

-Hitting VS opposing Team Stats
+## Hitting VS opposing Team Stats

 Lower Amount of Strikeouts
 Lower Amount of Batters Left on Base